Start With These 5 Steps To Crush Your Health Goals

 Treat your health goals like a business plan.
 Learn the 5 essential steps for setting SMART health goals.

 Your self-care is essentially up to you.
-Yes, your doctor can advise you to lose weight to improve your health, and your dietitian can guide you on a healthy eating plan to improve your cholesterol or blood sugar.
+Yes, your doctor can advise you to lose weight and your dietitian can guide you on a healthy eating plan to lose weight or to improve your cholesterol or blood sugar.
 You, however, determine whether it happens and how much effort you will put into it.
-Think of yourself as the captain of your own healthcare team.
-Think of doctors, dietitians, physical therapists, nurses, etc. as your consultants or advisors.
+Think of yourself as the captain of your healthcare team.
+Doctors, dietitians, physical therapists, nurses, etc. are your consultants or advisors.
 They can guide and support you, but cannot do it for you!
 Besides, you know yourself best, right?

 The SMART goal strategy has been used for years in the business world to increase the likelihood of success.
 This framework can also be applied when setting health goals.
 It helps us get focused and move from a vague idea, like "I want to lose weight", to an action plan, like "I will walk for 20 minutes during lunch break on Monday, Wednesday and Friday."

 Find a quiet place and brainstorm.
 Identify a small health goal to improve your health.
 Use the SMART template below to help define a plan, and fine-tune it, if needed:

 S = Specific.
 Be specific when defining your goal. br>SMART example: I will walk the dog for at least 15 minutes after dinner on Tuesdays and Thursdays.

 SMART example: I will walk the dog for at least 15 minutes after dinner on Tuesdays and Thursdays.